gumyr/cq_warehouse/docs/chain.rst

 ####################################
 chain - a parametric chain generator
 ####################################
-A chain wrapped around a set of sprockets can be generated with the ``Chain`` class by providing the size and locations of the sprockets, how the chain wraps and optionally the chain parameters.
+A chain wrapped around a set of sprockets can be generated with the :ref:`Chain<chain>` class by providing the size and locations of the sprockets, how the chain wraps and optionally the chain parameters.

 For example, one can create the chain for a bicycle with a rear deraileur as follows: